*The original date of this post was April 13, 2020…enjoy.

 Yesterday (Easter Sunday) I got outside for a run.
 As I was running a little butterfly flitted in front of my face….it was a white one, very common right?

-I started thinking of Aunt Carol and I started talking to her- I said, and I quote “Aunt Carol, send me a blue butterfly so I know you got there ok”.
+I started thinking of Aunt Carol and I started talking to her- I said, and I quote “Aunt Carol, send me an all blue butterfly so I know you got there ok”.

-I asked for BLUE specifically, because how often do we see a blue butterfly?
+I asked for ALL BLUE specifically, because how often do we see an all blue butterfly?
 Well, other than as an emoji on the iphone!

-What is even more amazing to me, is the sound of the birds chirping in the backround of this video.
+What is even more amazing to me, is the sound of the birds chirping that were in the background of this video.

 Sweet Uncle Joe who was Aunt Carol’s husband, passed in 2010 and he loved birds.